-- Introduction and Motivation

-- Related Work

-- Debugging Visualization Software Guidelines

-- 1. Visualize Tests and Comparisons

-- 2. Visualize Data Structure Traversal and Evolution

-- 3. Classify and Color Map

-- 4. Incorporate Algorithm Parameters into GUI

-- 5. Run Simple Error Checks

-- 6. Introduce a Step Function

-- 7. Make Use of Still-Image Driven Animation

-- 8. Test on a Variety of Data Sets
+- Verification and Validation (V&V) is vital but often neglected - We advocate software engineering approach to V&V in visualization - There are several software engineering related guidelines to V&V - 1.
+Visualize Tests and Comparisons - 2.
+Visualize Data Structure Traversal and Evolution - 3.
+Classify and Color Map - 4.
+Incorporate Algorithm Parameters into GUI - 5.
+Run Simple Error Checks - 6.
+Introduce a Step Function - 7.
+Make Use of Still-Image Driven Animation - 8.
+Test on a Variety of Data Sets - 9.
+And more